SiliconLabs/wiseconnect/examples/snippets/wireless_test/readme.md

 **Note:** To update the gain table, configure the gain_table_payload[] of sl_wifi_update_gain_table_command_handler in wifi_command.c file.

-**Note:** For changing the UART instance of the wireless_test example, refer to the VCOM section of the [Software Reference Manual](https://github.com/SiliconLabs/wiseconnect/blob/v3.3.1/docs/software-reference/manuals/siwx91x-software-reference-manual.md).
+**Note:** For changing the UART instance of the wireless_test example, see the VCOM section of the [Software Reference Manual](https://github.com/SiliconLabs/wiseconnect/blob/v3.3.1/docs/software-reference/manuals/siwx91x-software-reference-manual.md).
 The changes needs to be configured in rsi_debug.c file and RTE_Device_917.h file.